 How It Works: Remcon systems have an unusual remote control master panel that allows you to turn on and off all lights from a single oversized rocker in the middle of a 9-switch panel.
 These convenient pilot lighted controllers were often installed by the front door, back door, and/or in the master bedroom of a home.
 Pilot lighted switches illuminate when the load (light, pump, etc.) is on so you can tell if lights are left on in a far section of your home.
 This central override control was also a safety feature that would allow you to instantly illuminate any area of the house, for example, after hearing a window break at the far end of your home.

 Central Control: Each of the four switches on either side of the central master selector switch is typically connected to one or more lights in a section of your home.
 They provide master override control of lighting in eight areas such as hallways, bedrooms, and outdoors.
 The central switch is connected to a copper bar that runs the length of the panel.
 When the master switch is pushed, a copper bar makes momentary contact with all the switches at once thereby turning all lights on (up position) or off (down position).
-There are no switches directly wired to the master switch.
+There are no switches directly wired to the master switch, and any master functionality would be lost once updating to new switches.
 Note that this master control panel fit a 4-gang box.
 Note that if you want the same type of functionality as a master switch in an updated system, you would need to upgrade to a Touch-Plate panel with grouping capability that could control multiple lights at one time.
 (This is only possible if the current Remcon relays are arranged in a panel layout in one location, rather than installed remotely in each room near the light fixture.)

 Test Independently: If lights in a whole section of your home are not working, the switches in one of these controllers may have started to fail.
 You will want to independently check all the switches and relays to ensure that none is responsible for the lighting problem you are experiencing.
 To accurately test your switches and relays in other areas of your home, you must disconnect each switch from the master controller panel and test just a single switch and relay attached to a light.